TedHusted/awake/awake.md

 	After a pause, Park asks, “Maybe Ally has a partner?”

-	All four agents turn toward one corner of the room, staring at a camera with a glowing red light.
+	The two agents and two holograms turn toward one corner of the room, staring at a camera with a glowing red light.

 ###